TroyGrogan/Hangout/README.md

 - Run **makemigrations** when you have made changes to your Django models (e.g., adding a new field, modifying an existing one, or creating a new model).
 - Run **migrate** after **makemigrations** to apply those changes to the database.

-**To reenter/exit in the virtual environment.**
+**5.)
+To reenter/exit in the virtual environment.**

     source env/bin/activate

     deactivate

-Make sure you are in the main app folder, which has the directories and files: backend, env, frontend, packag-lock.json, and README.md whenever running the enter the virtual environment command.
+Make sure you are in the backend folder/directory whenever you are entering or exiting the virtual environment.

 **Setting Up The Frontend:**